the-guitarman/club_homepage/README.md

 Please click to open "master data -> text pages" in the top navbar.
 Text pages are all static sites like "about us", "contact", "chronicle", "registration information" and "sponsors".
 These sites have no content right now.
 You may edit the pages now to fill them.

-### Logo & Background-Image
+### Favicon, Apple-Touch-Icon, Logo and Background-Image

+Please create the following image files :

+- `assets/static/favicon.ico`
+- `assets/static/images/favicon_32x32.png`
+- `assets/static/images/favicon_96x96.png`
+- `assets/static/images/apple_touch_icon_180x180.png`

-To change the logo at the homnepage you need to replace the image `web/static/assets/images/logo.png` with another one.
+To change the logo at the homnepage you need to replace the image `assets/static/images/logo.png` with another one.

-To change the background image you need to replace the image `web/static/assets/images/background_01.jpg` with another one.
+To change the background image you need to replace the image `assets/static/images/background_01.jpg` with another one.

-To remove the background image open `web/templates/layout/app.html.eex` and remove the css class `background-image-01` from the body element.
+To remove the background image open `lib/club_homepage/web/templates/web/layout/app.html.eex` and remove the css class `background-image-01` from the body element.

 ## Releases